LucasJanin/Flickr2DayOne/README.md

 ## Result

-In my case, I have 980 photos, so it takes me time to do the "by hand" process but you don't need to do it at one time :-).
+In my case, I have 980 photos, so it takes me time to do the "by hand" process, but you don't need to do it at one time :-).
-There is the result of the importation with some hand integration
+There is the result of the importation with some hand integration.

 ![DayOne](DayOne.png)